Nottingham University Refuses to Instal Catholic Priest as new Chaplain because of His Catholic Views

 Trent University instaled Father David Palmer as chaplain, whereas Nottingham University invited him for an interview on 17 June and another one on 1 July.
 After the interview, the University expressed its concerns regarding Palmer's posts about assisted suicide and abortion and asked Bishop McKinney to nominate someone else.

+Fr Palmer, 51, a former Anglican who is now a priest of the Personal Ordinariate of Our Lady of Walsingham, expressed his concern about this decision.
 “They referenced a tweet where I had referred to the proposed ‘assisted dying’ bill [introduced in Britain’s Parliament in May] as a bill to allow the NHS ‘to kill the vulnerable.
 I was told it was fine for me to have this opinion, but they were concerned with how I expressed it.
 When I asked how they would suggest I express it, quite remarkably, they suggested I should call it ‘end of life care,’ which is a completely unacceptable policing of religious belief”, said Palmer reflecting on the interview.

 In the context of a debate over U.S. President Biden's reception of the Holy Communion despite backing legal abortion, Palmer wrote on Twitter that abortion is the "slaughter of babies", which was not welcomed by the board of Nottingham University.
 During the Interview, Palmer stated to have defended both posts as reflecting Catholic belief, which the University did not accept.